CenturyLinkCloud/PublicKB/Blueprints/blueprints-script-and-software-package-management.md

         </p>
       </td>
       <td>
-        <p>This is a variable name which you can refer to in the execution command for your package.&nbsp; Our recommendation is that you name your variables to include your Tier 3 account alias and your Package Name (e.g. T3.install-ad.DomainName) to ensure
+        <p>This is a variable name which you can refer to in the execution command for your package.
+Our recommendation is that you name your variables to include your CenturyLink Cloud account alias and your Package Name (e.g. T3.install-ad.DomainName) to ensure
           that you don’t encounter any name conflicts with other scripts you’ve included in a Blueprint.</p>
       </td>
       <td>